 Step 1: Make a Selection

 There are various ways to make a selection in Photoshop.
-You might use the Rectangular Marquee tool if you just need a basic shape or the Lasso or Quick Selection tool to create customized selections.
+You might use the Rectangular Marquee tool if you just need a basic shape or the Lasso, Object Selection Tool, or Quick Selection Tool to create customized selections.

 For this tutorial, I’m just going to make a quick selection around the kiwi in this image from Pexels with the Marquee tool.